opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 .. _editing_curves_and_numerical_columns:

-Editing Curves and Numerical Columns
+Editing Using Spreadsheet and Curves
 ====================================
 Object and FX transformations are mapped in the function editor window, where set key values and related interpolations can be controlled and modified by using a spreadsheet of numerical columns or a graph editor.